d-a-v-i-d-w-r-i-g-h-t/gym-flow/README.md

   ```
   npm start
   ```
-  With the server up an running on your local machine you can then navigate to http://localhost:3001/ to visit the website that is being run from your local server.
+  With the server up and running on your local machine you can then navigate to http://localhost:3001/ to visit the website that is being run from your local server.

   ## Usage